-Paul Lay writing in the December issue of History Today makes some excellent points regarding historical novel writing.
-I was particularly struck by this comment regarding the book The Daughter of Time by Josephine Yey "The historical novel when it is this good, this thoroughly researched, has become a means of legitimate historical inquiry.”
-David Caute's book should be seen in this light.
+While Paul Lay perceptively remarks about another very good historical novel The Daughter of Time by Josephine Yey "The historical novel when it is this good, this thoroughly researched, has become a means of legitimate historical inquiry."
+The same could be said of Caute's novel.

-Caute has the reputation of being a novelist, playwright, and a historian.
-He is also a noted journalist and essay writer.
-He apparently uses the techniques of novel writing well and imbues his subject matter with his strong left-wing feelings, one writer said he "brings a broad knowledge of European (mainly French) intellectual traditions into English fiction, he is one of the most intellectually stimulating novelists of recent decades in England--a "public" rather than a "private "writer".
+David Caute is not only a gifted novelist but playwright, historian, journalist and essay writer.
+He imbues his writing with a strong left-wing sentiment.
+As one writer states he "brings a broad knowledge of European (mainly French) intellectual traditions into English fiction.
+He is one of the most intellectually stimulating novelists of recent decades in England--a "public" rather than a "private "writer".

-The fact that although written in 1965 the book and the subject matter still resonate today is that the issues that appear in the book such as the nature of democracy, social inequality and the rapacious nature of private property are still topics that provoke debate and civil unrest today.
+Although written in 1965 the book and the subject matter still resonate today in that the same that the issues that appear in the book such as the nature of democracy, social inequality and the rapacious nature of private property are still topics that provoke debate and civil unrest today.

-How else would you explain that despite the passage of nearly four hundred years people are still violently evicted from land for protesting at social injustice?
+How else would you explain that despite the passage of nearly four hundred years, people are still violently evicted from the land for protesting at social injustice?.In an article which could have described a scene 400 hundred years ago, the Guardian writer George Monbiot says this "Hounded by police and bailiffs, evicted wherever they stopped.

-While on the surface of things these people seemed to be a bunch crackpots, they were, in fact, the early forebears of the communist movement.
-Their actions were very revolutionary, the leader of this group Gerrard Winstanley, advanced their claims in the name of social justice.
-He also called for the end to "Norman yoke" which he blamed for all of England's troubles
+The leader Gerrard Winstanley, advanced their claims in the name of social justice.
+He also called for the end to "Norman yoke" which he blamed for all of England's troubles.

-The novel is mostly told through words and eyes of Winstanley, part academic book part story.
-While the book unfortunately has been left a little on the shelf, the subject matter has seen a significant renaissance.
+The novel is mostly told through words and eyes of Winstanley, part academic book part novel.
+While the book, unfortunately, has been left a little on the shelf, the subject matter has seen a significant renaissance.
 It is only recently that a systematic study of Winstanley has started to emerge.
-The recent publication of his collected works is one indication of the trend to restore Winstanley to his place as one of the most prominent figures of the English civil war.
+The recent publication of his collected works is one indication of the trend to restore Winstanley to his place as one of the most prominent figures of the English revolution.

-He is certainly a figure that according to Christopher Hill who turned the world upside down.
-His form of utopian communism was influenced by John Lilburne and his fellow Levellers.
-But in ideological terms, he went further than the Levellers in both actions and words.
+He was a figure that according to Christopher Hill, who turned the world upside down.
+His form of utopian communism went further than the Levellers in both actions and words.
 The egalitarian nature of his philosophy was captured in his pamphlet "The New Law of Righteousness," written in 1648.
 "Selfish imaginations," he said had lead one man to rule over another.
 "But everyone shall put their hands to till the earth and bring up cattle, and the blessing of the earth shall be common to all," "When a man hath need of any corn or cattle, take from the next store-house he meets with.
 There shall be no buying and selling, no fairs or markets, but the whole earth shall be the common Treasury for every man."

 The Diggers and Levellers were part of a group of people that sought to understand the profound political and social changes that were taking place at the beginning of the 17th century.
-They were the right ‘Ideologues of the revolution’ and had a capacity for abstract thought.
-While the Diggers were sympathetic to the poor, which stemmed from their religion they had no program to bring about social change, they never advocated a violent overturning of society.
+They were the true 'Ideologues of the revolution'.
+While the Diggers were sympathetic to the poor, which stemmed from their religion, they had no program to bring about social change, they never advocated a violent overturning of society.
 Their class outlook, that being of small producers, conditioned their ideology.
 At no stage did the Diggers or that matter did the larger group the Levellers constitute a mass movement.

 The contradiction between their concern for the poor and their position of representatives of the small property owners caused some tension.
 They had no opposition to private property, and therefore they accepted that inequalities would always exist, they merely argued for a lot of the poor to be made more equitable.